Diagnostic Medical Sonography

-- Satisfy the college entry testing requirement and satisfactorily complete all mandatory courses in reading, New Student Experience (SLS 1122), or Professions of Caring (HSC 1004) for students pending acceptance for a health sciences program, mathematics, English, and English for Academic Purposes in which you are placed.
+- Satisfy the college entry testing requirement and satisfactorily complete all mandatory courses in reading, Professions of Caring (HSC 1004) for students pending acceptance to a health sciences program, or New Student Experience (SLS 1122), mathematics, English, and English for Academic Purposes in which you are placed.

 - Complete the Diagnostic Medical Sonography Program Prerequisite for Admission courses with a minimum grades of C.

 - Have a minimum overall college GPA of 2.5 (including transfer work).
 NOTE: Transfer students with completed coursework at Valencia College also need to have a minimum institutional/Valencia GPA of 2.0 at the time of applying (in addition to the minimum overall college GPA of 2.5).